microsoft/TinyBlazorAdmin/README.md

 ![Tiny Blazor Admin Statistics page][inyBA_stats]

 # Deployment

 Until an automatic deployment is created, you will need to deploy some part manually.
-[All the steps to deploy the TinyBlazorAdmin app into Azure are listed here](deployment.md).
+[All the steps to deploy the TinyBlazorAdmin app into Azure are listed here](https://github.com/FBoucher/TinyBlazorAdmin/wiki/Deployment).
 You can also run it somewhere else if you prefer, even locally.

 # Contributing

 If you find a bug or would like to add a feature, check out those resources:

-To see the current work in progress: [GLO boards](https://app.gitkraken.com/glo/board/XtpDU2ZLuQARV8y7) 'kanban board'
+To see the current work in progress on the [kanban board](https://github.com/users/FBoucher/projects/7)

 [TinyBlazorAdmin]: medias/TinyBlazorAdmin.png